Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 Click this button to publish or unpublish a workflow version.
 For detailed information, see [Publish a workflow](/ActindoWorkFlow/Operation/01_ManageWorkflows.md#publish-a-workflow) and [Unpublish a workflow](/ActindoWorkFlow/Operation/01_ManageWorkflows.md#unpublish-a-workflow).

 - [DELETE]
 Click this button to delete the selected workflow version.
+Only workflows that have never been published can be deleted.

+[comment]: <> (Oli: jede workflow version wird automatisch veröffentlicht, wenn ich sie deploye -> wie soll es dann möglich sein, überhaupt einen workflow zu löschen?)

   > [Info] To prevent any problems, it is strongly recommended not to delete a workflow.
 For detailed information, see [Delete a workflow](ActindoWorkFlow/Operation/01_ManageWorkflows.md#delete-a-workflow).

 - [VIEW]
 Click this button to display the selected workflow version.

-[comment]: <> (Oli: Button DELETE ist i.d.R. ein "Trash" Symbol.
-Button VIEW funktioniert nicht)
+[comment]: <> (Oli: Button VIEW funktioniert nicht)

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)